MAT 321 - PS5¶

 In class, we proved the convergence of Krylov subspace methods through a connection with a polynomial approximation problem.
 This link between numerical linear algebra and approximation theory is pervasive, and we see another example here with a different iterative solver: the Alternating Direction Implicit (ADI) method.
 ADI is an iterative solver for Sylvester equations:

-$$ AX - XB = F $$It is defined as the following iteration:
+$$ AX - XB = F $$

 $X^{(0)} = 0$